Occupational asthma: Definitions, epidemiology, causes, and risk factors

 - Professor of Clinical Medicine and Environmental Health

 Occupational asthma (OA) is a form of work-related asthma characterized by variable airflow obstruction, airway hyperresponsiveness, and airway inflammation attributable to a particular exposure in the workplace and not due to stimuli encountered outside the workplace [1-3].
 Two types of OA are distinguished based on their appearance after a latency period: (1) OA caused by workplace sensitizers: allergic or immunological (with a latency period); (2) OA caused by irritants: nonallergic or nonimmunologic, irritant-induced asthma including reactive airways dysfunction syndrome (RADS).

-Occupational asthma accounts for approximately 10 to 25 percent of adult onset asthma [3,4].
-A high degree of clinical suspicion is needed as the latency period for sensitization varies from a few months to several years, depending on several factors, including the intensity of exposure, the specific sensitizing agent, and individual susceptibility.
+Occupational asthma accounts for approximately 10 to 25 percent of adult onset asthma [4,5].
+In the case of allergic OA, a high degree of clinical suspicion is needed as the latency period for sensitization varies from a few months to several years, depending on several factors, including the intensity of exposure, the specific sensitizing agent, and individual susceptibility.

 Several terms are used to define the various forms of work-related asthma :

 ●Occupational asthma (OA) begins during adulthood and is induced by exposure to immunologic or nonimmunologic stimuli found in the workplace .

 - Bernstein IL, Bernstein DI, Chan-Yeung M, Malo JL.
 Definition and classification of asthma in the workplace.
 In: Asthma in the workplace, 4th ed, Malo JL, Chan-Yeung M, Bernstein DI (Eds), CRC Press, Boca Raton, FL 2013. p.1-5.